 Where you feel your pain is almost always never where your pain originates from.
 A lot of the times, pain will travel up the body.
 Indeed, the stabbing, throbbing, aching in your low back, hip, or knee could be a symptom, not the cause, of your discomfort.
 Many people don’t realize it, but how you stand and walk can play a key role in your pain.

 Any problem with the foot or ankle can result in a compromised posture or gait which can lead to knee or hip pain.
-Some examples of common foot problems that can lead to poor posture and irregular walking patterns include:

 - Plantar fasciitis, which can lead to chronic heel pain and/or arch pain